Booligoosh/codetheweb.blog/_posts/2017-12-10-steps-to-creating-a-website.md

 ```
 As you can see, we've added some general [background styles][advanced-bg-imgs] to the `section` elements, as well as adding a `background-image` to each section individually.

 The reason for the `linear-gradient(rgba(255,255,255,0.75),rgba(255,255,255,0.75)), ` before the `url('image.jpg')` is because otherwise the text is hard to read - so we add a semi-transparent white overlay ontop.
-I wrote a bit more about that [here][bg-gradient-overlay].
+I wrote a bit more about that in my article on [how to create a full-page hero image][bg-gradient-overlay].

 ![Yay!
 We're done!][final-product]